gdlyan/docker-swarm-tf/README.md

 ```
 ./dansible-playbook -i inventory_auto playbook.yml
 ```
 Wait for a couple of minutes for bootstraping routine to complete.
-The successful output would look lke the following one (the non-zero numbers next to "ok" and "changed" might be different):
+The successful output would look like the following one (the non-zero numbers next to "ok" and "changed" might be different):
 ```
 PLAY RECAP *************************************************************************************************************
 managers-node-ubuntu-tf-ru-central1-a-id0 : ok=13   changed=10   unreachable=0    failed=0    skipped=0    rescued=0    ignored=0